-Transport must shape Auckland for the better.
+Transport has the potential tomust shape Auckland for the better.
 For Auckland Transport, to tiaki well is to care for, enable and deliver a transport system that contributes to a more thriving and sustainable Tāmaki Makaurau Auckland and unlocks its potential as a city.